Josephhtoo/EGL314-Team-B-Project-Space/README.md

 ## Final Product
 ![Capture](images/Final_Products.jpg)
 This is the outlook of our setup for our final product.
 We replaced the 2 touch sensors with a UI interface.
-We removed the drum kit instrument and the 2 monitors and added videos to be displayed from a projector for each song, using the software Pandora's Box.
+We removed the drum kit instrument and the 2 monitors and added videos to be displayed from a projector for each song, using the software Pandora's Box.<br>
+Click [here](https://youtu.be/L-3doAb-l_s) to watch a short presentation Youtube video on the technical setup behind everything.

 ![Capture](images/photo1691746164.jpeg)

 ## Addtions
 We added a mini Ipad which provides a UI(User Interface) song menu of 5 songs for players to pick.
-Once they've chosen, this will execute the LED sequence program which can be located under the folders [here](MIDI_Code/MIDI_Code_Game_Drum_Keyboard/) and the LED will light up in sequence according to the chosen song
+Once they've chosen, this will execute the LED sequence program which can be located under the folder `MIDI_Code/MIDI_Code_Game_Drum_Keyboard/`, and the LED will light up in sequence according to the chosen song

 ![Capture](images/Songmenu.jpg)